EOFY sales 2026: Everything you need to know

 Need to know

-- The sales may have bargains, but good deals are still available at other times of year and there may be extra scams during EOFY season
+• Expect bargains, but good deals are still available at other times of year and the EOFY season also comes with extra scam risks

 At CHOICE, we’re the last people to endorse frenzied sale shopping, but it’s true that the end of the financial year (EOFY) can be a good opportunity to grab a bargain.